wacksientrist/ChatDot/README.md

   - Windows 10*
   - Windows 7

-* if you are planning to attempt windows compatibilty i recommend starting with the library "spacy" as it has known issues with this program. when running on windows
+* if you are planning to attempt windows compatibilty i recommend starting with the library "spacy" as it has known issues with this program when running on windows.

 # Data